-Unquestionably, these two explanations are marked down in scripture, but they fell out of favor as other theories emerged and as belief in the devil declined in scholarly circles.
 The idea of Ransom has a long history in scripture, going all the way back to Job, often considered one of the oldest books in the Bible.
 In the Hebrew Scriptures there is a clear and consistent foreshadowing of the need for God's people to be ransomed, though how this would happen or by whom is left in the shadows.
 That mystery is resolved when Jesus appears, but unfortunately for our curiosity, He doesn't tell us how or why.
 He simply states that by being willing to "give His life" Jesus would ransom us.
 In this view the "purchase price" of our redemption is in some way a payment made to the enemy: Jesus' life in exchange for ours.

-"Even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many."
-Matthew 20:28 ESV
+"But whoever would be great among you must be your servant, and whoever would be first among you must be your slave, even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many."
+Matthew 20:26-28 ESV